 The Southwestern Bookstore offers several diploma frame styles.
 The frame price range is $160 to $255.
 Visit the Bookstore or go visit their website at https://www.bkstr.com/southwesternlawstore/search/keyword/alumni for the diploma frames and other alumni merchandise.

 The Administrative Services Office is open Mondays through Thursdays between 9:00 a.m. – 6:00 p.m., and virtually on Fridays between 9:00 a.m. – 4:00 p.m. to assist you with your Commencement questions or arrangements.
 Administrative Services may also be contacted at (213) 738-6800 or via email at email@example.com.

 History of the Academic Dress

 The traditional academic attire that we see as a somber yet colorful part of commencement exercises had its beginnings in the Middle Ages when the university first developed as an institution of higher learning.

 The academic color for law is purple.
-Southwestern Law School regalia consists of a black robe, a mortarboard with purple tassel, and a purple and white satin hood.
+Southwestern Law School regalia consists of a black robe with three velvet bars, a tam with purple tassel, and a purple and white satin hood.